thefishua/Miscellaneous-Beginner-Projects/README.md

 - A program that reacts to the bpm of different songs and chains through a variety of visualisations creating a satisfying experience

-All of these projects are heavily influenced by [Code Bullet](https://github.com/Code-Bullet) and the [Coding Train] (https://github.com/CodingTrain).
+All of these projects are heavily influenced by [Code Bullet](https://github.com/Code-Bullet) and the [Coding Train](https://github.com/CodingTrain).